infobliss/sibutest2/README.md

-This is the source code of the Wikimedia Foundation Tool Glam2Commons.
+This is the source code of the Wikimedia Foundation tool **Glam2Commons**.

 **Glam2Commons** ([link to tool](https://tools.wmflabs.org/glam2commons/)) is a tool which allows any Wikimedia Commons user to import images to Commons from the online repositories of a number of GLAMs (galleries, libraries, archives and museums) easily.